glutanimate/image-occlusion-enhanced/README.md

     + Also, SVG-Edit is now resized automatically to fit the window size (thanks to [jameskraus](https://github.com/jameskraus))
     + You can now use <kbd>Ctrl</kbd> + <kbd>Mousewheel</kbd> to zoom
     + The masks editor now comes with a *Labels* layer by default.
 You can use this to add labels or draw on your image before occluding it.
 See [Making full use of SVG-Edit](#making-full-use-of-svg-edit).
+    + New tools available in the masks editor:
+        * eyedropper tool - Transfer colour and other properties from one element to another
+        * arrows / markers tool - Add arrow heads to your lines
+        * insert shapes tool - Palette of shapes that you can insert into you document
 - **Updated toolbar button**
     - the icon is now more in line with rest of the toolbar and comes with a tooltip
 - **Updated Options window**